Dan wake

-Danwake, also known as bean dumpling, is a dish of boiled cowpea flour dumplings from the northern part of Nigeria.
+Danwake (dahn WAH-kay), also known as bean dumpling, is a dish of boiled cowpea flour dumplings from the northern part of Nigeria.
 It has little flavor of its own, and is usually garnished with sauce, egg, vegetables, or chili pepper.

 Origin

 Dan wake originated in Niger, and has since spread to the Hausa-speaking area of northern Nigeria.

 Overview

-Danwake is prepared by mixing ground cowpeas, kuku (baobab powder) and potash with water to form a thick paste, which is formed into dumplings and boiled.
-The dumplings are typically garnished with fried vegetables, oil, Maggi sauce, boiled egg, yaji (cayenne pepper), or suya pepper.
+Danwake is prepared by mixing ground cowpeas or wheat flour, kuka (baobab leaves powder), and potash with water to form a thick paste, which is formed into dumplings and boiled.
+The dumplings are typically garnished with fried vegetables, oil, seasonings, boiled eggs, yaji (which is a blend of different spices including cayenne pepper), or suya pepper.